 Literature or writing classes are challenges when taken online because many times, students will become a victim to personal error.
 The use of texting and social media will often shine through in the academic writing of many young students, but by using the grammar checking app Grammarly, there’s no way you can make a mistake.

 While Grammarly won’t help you with tips on how to write an essay or how to analyze passages, it serves as a tool to help all your writing work be error-free, and for many English and Literature teachers, that’s one of the most important things.
-Not only will Grammarly help you pass your language courses, but it will also help you to develop the habit of writing professionally and consciously – a great skill to have when looking for a job.
+Not only will Grammarly help you pass your language courses, but it will also help you to develop the habit of writing professionally and consciously – a great skill to have when looking for a job, without wasting paper, which helps save the environment and all those trees.

 As a student, one of the most important things you can do for yourself is to stay organized.
 Being on top deadlines and exam dates will help you to remember when things are due and ease a lot of your stress.
 Many students find themselves crunched for time or wishing they had more time to study before exam day, but by using the online planner, MyStudyLife, you won’t have to worry about that.